Idle time is part of entrepreneurship and must be included in freelancers’ rate calculations

 Idle time can arise in different ways:

-• Structural: because supply and demand are out of equilibrium.
+• Structural: because supply and demand are out of balans.

 • Operational: because assignments are unevenly spread, or projects are delayed.